nvgeorgiev/File-Hamali/README.md

 ## Summary:

-### Small desktop app for locating and copying large amount of files simultaneously from many directories and subdirectories in one custom folder.
+### Small desktop app for locating and copying large amount of files simultaneously from many directories and subdirectories into a custom folder.